Leinad677YT/MC-multiplayer_template/menu_manager_v2.0/README.md

 Thus, making it more immersive in some scenarios.

-> [!WARNING]
+> [!TIP]
-> If you use spectator to fix the players in place, remember that they can see for 1tick the position of other players with the `/tp` from the hotbar menu **AND** that they can't see the entity they are riding.
+> If you use spectator to fix the players in place, remember that they can see for 1tick the position of other players with the `/tp` from the hotbar menu **AND** that they can't see the entity they are spectating.

 ### Definitions